Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Discussion

-Endoshare stands out from commercially available video‐management solutions through its source‐available architecture, minimal hardware dependencies, and ease of deployment.
-Whereas many proprietary platforms require dedicated servers, vendor‐locked hardware, or extensive IT integration, Endoshare can be easily installed on any Windows, macOS, or Linux workstation and leverages standard file‐system protocols.
-Its modular design permits rapid inclusion of new codecs or de‐identification algorithms without altering core infrastructure, and its reliance on widely used libraries (PyQt5, FFmpeg, TensorFlow) ensures transparency and reproducibility.
-In contrast, established clinical video systems often impose licensing fees, rigid workflows, and limited customization, which can hinder adoption—particularly in resource‐constrained or research‐focused settings.
-By providing a fully auditable codebase and comprehensive user documentation, Endoshare lowers the barrier for centers to implement video sharing while keeping data management fully within the institution.
+\textit{Endoshare} is characterized by an open architecture, minimal hardware dependencies, and ease of deployment.
+To the best of our knowledge, it represents the first freely available application in this domain, whereas comparable systems are generally integrated within proprietary commercial packages or distributed at cost. \textit{Endoshare} can be seamlessly installed on any Windows, macOS, or Linux workstation and operates using standard file-system protocols.
+Its modular design permits rapid inclusion of new codecs or de-identification algorithms without altering core infrastructure, and its reliance on widely used libraries (\textit{PyQt5}, \textit{FFmpeg}, \textit{TensorFlow}) ensures transparency and reproducibility.
+In contrast, established clinical video systems often impose licensing fees, rigid workflows, and limited customization, which can hinder adoption, particularly in resource-constrained or research-focused settings.
+By providing a fully auditable codebase and comprehensive user documentation, \textit{Endoshare} lowers the barrier for centers to implement video sharing while keeping data management fully within the institution.